 - Surprisingly enough you can be paid for filling out surveys too.
-Be warned though there are a few rogue sites doing this so be careful and make sure you do your research before handing any personal or payment details over.
+Be warned though as a few rogue sites are doing this so be careful and make sure you do your research before handing any personal or payment details over.

 Sell Your Photographs:

 Are you good at taking pictures?
 Have you ever thought of selling them?
 Rather than spreading them for free all over Pinterest, Instagram, Facebook and Twitter (who may sell them on your behalf and not give you a percentage), you may want to sell them through a stock agency instead.
 The most popular are Shutterstock, Fotolia and iStock Photo.

-If you have a knack at getting your point across think about teaching while you are on the road.
+If you have a knack for getting your point across think about teaching while you are on the road.
 There are many schemes such as TEFL that allow you to get paid very reasonable fees to teach while on the road.

 Build An App:

 With the development of mobile devices apps have never been in such high demand.
 However, don’t be fooled into thinking you need to be a computer programmer to do this.
-All you actually need is a great idea.
+All you need is a great idea.
 Then with investment in an app developer, this could help you bring in a very nice regular income.

 Sell your skills online:

 If you have a skill then you can guarantee that someone, somewhere will want to pay you money for you to help them out.
 It may be graphic design, article writing, web design, office skills, photography, business advice, crafts, gifts, etc. The key is making a connection with the person who wants your skills or needs your expertise.
 This is where websites such as 99Designs, Etsy and PeoplePerHour can help out.